AndroidSpring2023-Pod23/AndroidProject/README.md

 **Required Features**

+* Create Dashboard UI
-* User can answer trivia questions based on a preselected theme
+* User can answer trivia questions
+* Pull questions from aforementioned API
 * User can see their results from previous attempts
 * User can answer questions under a specified time
-* ...
+*

 **Stretch Features**